invoiceninja/ansible-installer/README.md

 # steps to install

-1. First you need to ensure python and ssh are installed on the target Ubuntu machine.
+* First you need to ensure python and ssh are installed on the target Ubuntu machine.

-sudo apt-get install python ssh
+`sudo apt-get install python ssh`

+* Edit localvm.yml and change the user on line 3 from david to another sudo enabled user

-2. On your local machine install ansible
+* On your local machine install ansible

-brew install ansible
+`brew install ansible`

-3.
+* run the playbook and wait for it to complete

-ansible-playbook localvm.yml --ask-become
+`ansible-playbook localvm.yml --ask-become`

+## Issues
+* MariaDB is setup with a hardcoded username and password, you can change this in roles/mariadb/mariadb.yml
+* NGINX is setup with the _ server_name which is just a catch all, you may want to configure for your needs
+* http:// only support so far... https:// is on the todo if there is demand
+* I am by no means an expert with ansible, if you see an issue, please PR.